SkylineCommunications/dataminer-docs-connectors/connector/doc/Nokia_WaveLite.md

 # Nokia WaveLite

-The **Nokia WaveLite connector** allows you to monitor the device of the same name, focusing on the interfaces details, the physical entities present in the device, alarming and its corresponding configuration.
+The Nokia WaveLite connector allows you to monitor the device of the same name, focusing on the interfaces details, the physical entities present in the device, alarms, and the corresponding configuration.
 The device itself is an aggregator of enterprise services over optical networks.

 ## About